I want to write, I say.

 Laughing is good, I think.

-And then I think about how Jesus plopped down right in the middle of a mess.
+I think about how Jesus plopped down right in the middle of a mess.

 And how He’s there in the middle of all of our messes.